mannshrimali2110/Movie-MERN-Project/Readme.md

 # DATABASE SETUP:
-a Database called 'movieDB' with a collection called 'movies' should be created when you upload the above script.
+a Database called 'movieDB' with a collection called 'movies' should be created when you run the above script.
 Import the CSV or JSON file in the Database.

 # Your Project is all set to run now.